New Game Pass Exclusive Looks Like A Modern BioShock RPG

 If it’s suggesting that players can choose what those changes are, rather than their being scripted elements of the game, then this could get incredibly interesting.

-Despite just how lush the footage looks in the trailer, InExile is calling this “pre-alpha,” with no hint of a release date just yet.
+Despite just how lush the footage looks in the trailer, InXile is calling this “pre-alpha,” with no hint of a release date just yet.

 Kotaku is covering everything Summer Game Fest, from the main show on Thursday to other events happening throughout the next week.
 Whether you’re into larger-than-life triple-A games or intimate, offbeat indies, you can keep up with all things SGF here.